 If you deal regularly in bankruptcy, you may find that you need information far beyond that which you have from your existing sources.
 Bankruptcy law comes up in a variety of places: debt collection agencies, fraud, identity theft, helping someone file for bankruptcy, immigration proceedings, and even juror selection.
-If you’re not totally sure why it could be useful to have access to bankruptcy information, here are a few common uses of this information.
+If you’re not totally sure why it could be useful to have access to bankruptcy information, here are a few common uses of a public records search engine to find of this information.

 This is especially helpful if you’re interested in getting information on the opposing parties in a financial case.
-Understanding the opposing party’s financial assets and any financial problems that person has had over the years can give you an “in” that’s genuinely beneficial if you’re looking for information regarding arguments you may be able to bring against them.
+Batch skip tracing is a quick way to understand the opposing party’s financial assets and any financial problems that person has had over the years, so you can get you an “in” that’s genuinely beneficial if you’re looking for information regarding arguments you may be able to bring against them.

 - If an opposing party in a legal dispute has had financial issues, that could give you insight into other parts of the dispute.